Asymptotical properties of distributions of isotropic L\' evy processes: Abstract

 \section{Abstract}

-In this paper, we establish the precise asymptotics of the tail probability and the transition density of a large class of isotropic L\'evy processes when the scaling order is between 0 and 2 {\it including 2}.
-We also obtain the precise asymptotics of the tail probability of subordinators when the scaling order is between 0 and 1 {\it including 1}.
+In this paper, we establish the precise asymptotic behaviors of the tail probability and the transition density of a large class of isotropic L\'evy processes when the scaling order is between 0 and 2 {\it including 2}.
+We also obtain the precise asymptotic behaviors of the tail probability of subordinators when the scaling order is between 0 and 1 {\it including 1}.